-Wee Jasper Reserves is home to five (5) unique camping reserves, within the valley of Wee Jasper NSW.
+Wee Jasper Reserves is home to four (4) unique camping reserves, within the valley of Wee Jasper NSW.

 General Camping Information

-All five (5) camping reserves are completely dog friendly.
+All four (4) camping reserves are completely dog friendly.

 Please note it is your responsibility control your dog, making sure that it is kept on a lead at all times, cleaned up after and that your dog it is not causing an impact on other campers within the reserves, wildlife or additional pets on the reserves.
 At no time is your dog permitted on the properties neighbouring the reserves.
 These neighbouring properties may use 1080 fox bait to control pests at particular times of the year.

-There are no powered sties within Wee Jasper Reserves.
+There are no powered sites within Wee Jasper Reserves.

 Wee Jasper Reserves is considered a ‘primitive’ camping reserves.
 Although considered primitive, there are still plenty of creature-comfort facilities available to make your stay as enjoyable as possible.
-Generators are allowed at the reserves from 10:00am – 10:00pm, however it is best practice to confirm the use of generators during your stay with the managers of Wee Jasper Reserves upon arrival.
+Generators are allowed at the reserves from 9:00 am – 9:00 pm, however, it is best practice to confirm the use of generators during your stay with the managers of Wee Jasper Reserves upon arrival.

 The Hub of Wee Jasper Reserves.

-Due to the limited businesses & stockists within the valley of Wee Jasper, there is a range of small goods in the office located at Billy Grace Reserve (5 Nottingham Road) such as bagged ice, gas refills, 3 day fishing licenses as well as small packaged lollies, merchandise and the necessities.
+Due to the limited businesses & stockists within the valley of Wee Jasper, there is a range of small goods in the office located at Billy Grace Reserve (5 Nottingham Road) such as bagged ice, gas refills, jams & pickles, milk, merchandise and the bare necessities.
 It is important to note that the office is not a supermarket and to ‘stock up’ before you leave Yass or Canberra (depending on your planned route).
 The rubbish compound is also located at Billy Grace and all campers are responsible for their own rubbish, which means either bringing it back to Billy Grace Reserve to the rubbish compound, or taking it back home with you.

 Individual Reserves Information

-Billy Grace Reserve is the main reserve that facilitates the office for all reserves fees payment.
+Billy Grace Reserve is the main reserve that facilitates the office.
+Day Visitor Fees to be made here.
 It also has hot showers, flushing toilet’s as well as a playground for the children of all ages.
-For the puppy parents, there is a designated off the leash park for dogs.

 Billy Grace Reserve is situated right on the Goodradigbee River, it is also the largest reserve, making it the perfect place for first-time campers or young families as there are picnic tables and public barbeques available for use.